Schwimmer Drome (14 Mile, Laloki)

 Construction

-Built by the US Army in early 1942, this single runway was 5,300' x 100'.
-Later, around October 1942 it was surfaced with marston matting, by a black construction battalion.
-No revetments were built at the airfield, but taxiway and parking areas dispersed to the north of the runway in a semi-circle.
-Living quarters were pyramid tents a half mile from the strip in scrub trees.
+During early 1942, the U.S. Army built a single runway at this location measuring 5,300' x 100'.
+During October 1942 surfaced with marston matting (PSP) by the 96th Engineers (Negro).
+No revetments were built at the airfield, but taxiway and parking areas were constructed to the north of the runway in a semicircle.
+Living quarters were pyramid tents a half mile from the strip among scrub trees.

 Naming